 - The agent process might not be running

-- The agent's system time is incorrect (required by SSL/TLS connections)
+- The agent's or manager's system time is incorrect (required by SSL/TLS connections)

 - Deep Security rule update is not yet complete, temporarily interrupting connectivity

 - On AWS EC2, ICMP traffic is required, but is blocked

 To troubleshoot the error, verify that the agent is running, and then that it can communicate with the manager.

 On the computer with the agent, verify that the Trend Micro Deep Security Agent service is running.
 Method varies by operating system.